Sandy Deanne

-Sandy Deanne (born Louis Sandy Yaguda, January 30, 1943) is an American vocalist who has been a member of Jay and the Americans since forming in 1960.
+Sandy Deanne (born Louis Sandy Yaguda, January 30, 1943), also known as Sandy Yaguda, is an American vocalist who has been a member of Jay and the Americans since forming in 1960.
 Following the death of Howie Kane in 2023, he was the last founding member of Jay and the Americans still touring with the group until early 2024.

-Biography

 Early life

 Born Louis Sandy Yaguda in Brooklyn, New York City, he would later perform professionally as Sandy Deanne.
 His ambition to become a musician came along after seeing Elvis Presley on television and The Belmonts singing I Wonder Why.
 It was also his sisters singing and dancing lessons that grew his love for music: